richardanaya/pinephone-gtk-rs-starter/README.md

 # pinephone-gtk-rs-starter

-This repo is a starter for creating a custom styled Gtk UI app in Rust.
+This repo is a starter for creating a custom styled Gtk UI app in Rust for PinePhone

 ![pinephone rust app](pinephone_app.jpg)
 ![pinephone rust app dev](screenshot.png)